Please ensure Javascript is enabled for purposes of website accessibility Threats to Biodiversity • Adelaide Hills Council Skip to main content

 Wetter conditions combined with milder summers in recent years have contributed to an increase in rabbit populations Across the Adelaide Hills.
 For advice regarding management of declared pests, contact the Hills and Fleurieu Landscape Board - Mt Barker.
 Method, timing, placement and exclusions may all need to be considered for rabbit control in your specific situation to maximise effect and prevent off target damage or to ensure the baits are actually taken by rabbits rather than off-target species.

 Since the release of Myxoma Virus and Rabbit Calicivirus Disease (RCD) (1937 and 1995 respectively), overall rabbit numbers have significantly reduced.
 However, eventually rabbits developed resistance to Myxomatosis and are also predicted to become resistant to RHDV.
-Currently their numbers still fluctuate in response to seasonal conditions and other management tools being utilised by landholders to control populations, including poisoning, shooting and warren destruction.
+Currently their numbers still fluctuate in response to seasonal conditions and other management tools being employed by landholders to control populations, including poisoning, shooting and warren destruction.
 These are suitable methods in rural settings, however controlling rabbits in urban and bushland areas can be problematic.
 Removing available refuge (rubbish, woodpiles etc) and destroying warrens can help to reduce rabbits.

-• Woorabinda
+• Woorabinda Bushland reserves, Stirling

 • Lobethal Bushland Park

-• Candlebark Reserve
+• Candlebark Reserve, Aldgate

 • Mylor Oval